embarktrucks/vcan_gateway_router/README.md

 # Hook up (Truck Install)
 - Connect CAN 1 of the router at the VCAN extension behind the green 9-pin OEM diagnostic port
-- Connect CAN 2 into the daisy-chain (twisted pair at the end of the M12 cable connedted to the VCAN hub)
+- Connect CAN 2 into the daisy-chain (twisted pair at the end of the M12 cable connected to the VCAN hub)